kudit/Compatibility/CONTRIBUTING.md

 - After each pushed maintainer change, review the latest commit before proposing or applying the next change.
 - Keep pull requests in draft until the implementation is compiled, exercised by real tests, and fully reviewed.
 - Avoid unrelated cleanup, broad reformatting, and speculative changes that make the diff harder to reason about unless specifically asked for.
-- Do not ever make up code or delete comments with instructions unless you've followed the instructions and made the changes.
-Instruction comments, TODOs, migration notes, and user-authored comments may not be removed unless the requested work is implemented and the comment is replaced with an accurate explanation or removed with explicit justification.
+- Do not delete, rewrite, condense, or "clean up" maintainer-authored comments unless the Comment preservation rules explicitly permit it.
+Treat comments and TODOs as source material that must survive refactoring unless their underlying information is genuinely obsolete.
 - Don't offer verbose explanations in the chat interface.
 Long explanations should not be necessary if code is well documented inline and should be included there to read inline with code changes during diff review.
 The chat interface should be for clarifying questions and high level discussion, answering questions, and providing high-level feedback.
 When working on code projects, extra text and explanation in the chat is not a good way to preserve information.
 Put next steps into an appropriate section of a markdown file like the CHANGELOG, put potential future ideas there, and architecture plans and roadmaps rather than in the chat itself.